Asymptotically almost all \lambda-terms are strongly normalizing: Combinatorial results

 \subsection{Generating function method}

-Many questions concerning the asymptotic behavior of sequences of real positive numbers can be efficiently resolved by analyzing the behavior of the generating function of the sequence.
-This is the approach we take to determine the asymptotic fraction of certain combinatory logic trees of the given size.
+Many questions concerning the asymptotic behavior of sequences of real positive numbers can be efficiently resolved by analyzing the behavior of their generating functions (see \cite{Wilf} for introductory reference).
+This is the approach we take to determine the asymptotic fraction of certain combinatory logic trees of a given size.

-The main tool for finding limits of the fraction $\frac{a_n}{b_n}$, when generating functions for sequences $a_n$ and $b_n$ satisfy certain conditions of simplified Szeg\"o Lemma can be found in Theorem 22 of \cite{zai06}.
-From this theorem we can derive techniques summarized in Theorem \ref{glowniejsze} which is useful for finding limits of the proportion between two sequences of known generating functions.
-In this part of the section we present the method of finding asymptotic densities for the classes of lambda trees or combinatory logic trees for which the generating functions are already calculated.
-Also the generating functions method will be used to calculate asymptotics in Proposition \ref{motzkin}.
-The next theorem is a well-known result in the theory of generating functions.
-Its proof can be found e.g. in \cite{zai06}.
+The \correc{following} theorem is a well-known result in the theory of generating functions.
+Its derivation from the Szeg\"o Lemma (see \cite{szego}) can be found, e.g., in \cite{zai06} (Theorem 22).
 We denote by $[z^n]\{v(z)\}$ the coefficient of $z^n$ in the expansion of $v$.